Skip to content

 Some integrations can create tasks automatically when they detect issues:

-• Zippedi shelf scanning — When shelf-scanning robots find out-of-stock or misplaced items, tasks are created automatically
+• Shelf-scanning robots (Zippedi, Badger) — When robots find out-of-stock items or price mismatches, tasks are created automatically

 • Other integrations — Your admin may configure additional automatic task sources